eyedeekay/i2p.plugin.native/README.md

     	Don't automatically start the plugin after installing -nostop
-    	Disable stopping the plugin from the console
+    	Disable stopping the plugin from the console -pathcommand
-  -res string
+    	Wrap a command found in the system $PATH, don't prefix the command with $PLUGIN/lib/ -res string
     	a directory of additional resources to include in the plugin -restart